drewterry/mac-setup/README.md

 bash <(curl -sL https://raw.githubusercontent.com/drewterry/mac-setup/master/setup.sh)
 ```

+*Note: if you fork this repository, the link above should point to the new repo.*

 ## Customization

 If you would like to tweak these files, please feel free to fork the repo.
 A few helpful hints: